limey-bean/Anacapa/README.md

 - Optional:
  	-u	If running on an HPC (e.g. UCLA's Hoffman2 cluster), this is your username: e.g. eecurd
 	-l	If running locally: -l  (no argument needed)
-	-b	Percent of missmatch allowed between the qury and subject, for BLCA: 0.0 to 1.0 (default 0.8) -c	A list of BCC cut-off values to report taxonomy: "0 to 100" quotes required (default "40 50 60 70 80 90 95")
+  -b	Percent of mismatch allowed between the query and subject for BLCA: 0.0 to 1.0 (default 0.8) -p	Minimum percent of length of the subject relative to the query for BLCA: 0.0 to 1.0 (default 0.8)
+	-c	A list of BCC cut-off values to report taxonomy: "0 to 100" quotes required (default "40 50 60 70 80 90 95")
 		  The file must contain the following format: PERCENT="40 50 60 70 80 90 95 100"